Sensors Improving Robot Precision for Better Performance in Dynamic Environments

 - Easily customized to your specific requirements

-Yes, MicroStrain offers and supports open source, license-free APIs for many popular languages, including ROS, C++, Python, C#, MATLAB and more.
+A: MicroStrain offers and supports open source, license-free APIs for many popular languages including ROS, C++, Python, C#, MATLAB, LabVIEW and others.